The Sustained Engineering Team (SET) is responsible for improving and maintaining quality.

 During non-release weeks, triage is held twice a week.
 Near the end of the release cycle, triage is held daily.

 Part of SET’s responsibility is to interface with the customer support team.
 SET’s primary goal in respect to support is to triage escalated support issues, work on any high priority customer bugs requiring code change, as well as provide training and knowledge share with the customer support team.
-When the pre-sales and customer support teams require engineering support, they should:

 SET members should use the following responses when receiving issue escalations from the customer or pre-sales support teams: